approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 [Approov](https://approov.io) is an API security solution used to verify that requests received by your API services originate from trusted versions of your apps.
 The core Approov product is targeted at mobile apps, however, we provide several integrations with 3rd party web protection solutions so that a single back-end Approov check can be used to authorize API access.
 This quickstart shows how to use the integration with Google reCAPTCHA v3 to add Approov tokens to your API calls.

+[Google reCAPTCHA](https://developers.google.com/recaptcha/) is a popular service for determining if a browser is being operated by a human.
+A browser first retrieves a token from the reCAPTCHA API which is then passed to the protected API as part of a request.
+A query, from the protected API, obtains the full set of results associated with the token and uses this to determine whether to accept or reject its request.

-Note that, Google reCAPTCHA V3 web protection is not as strong as [Approov mobile app attestation](https://approov.io/product), however, for APIs that are used by both the mobile and web channels, a single check to grant access, simplifies the overall implementation of authorization decisions.
+Note that, Google reCAPTCHA V3 web protection does not solve the same issue as [Approov mobile app attestation](https://approov.io/product)which provides a very strong indication that a request can be trusted.
+However, for APIs that are used by both the mobile and web channels, a single check to grant access, simplifies the overall access control implementation.
 Approov's integration with Google reCAPTCHA requires that the backend first check that an Approov token is present and that it is correctly signed.
 Subsequently, the token claims can be read to differentiate between requests coming from the mobile or web channels and to apply any associated restrictions.
 If required, the full response from the reCAPTHCA check can be embedded in the Approov token to be used by that logic.
+We still recommend that you restrict critical API endpoints to only work from the Mobile App.

 This quickstart provides a step-by-step guide to integrating Google reCAPTCHA V3 with Approov in a web app using a simple demo API backend for obtaining a random shape.
-The integration uses plain Javascript without using any libraries or SDKs.
+The integration uses plain Javascript without using any libraries or SDKs except those providing the reCAPTCHA integration.
 As such, you should be able to use it directly or easily port it to your preferred web framework or library.

 If you are looking for another Approov integration you can check our list of [quickstarts](https://approov.io/docs/latest/approov-integration-examples/backend-api/), and if you don't find what you are looking for, then please let us know [here](https://approov.io/contact).